 I told him America already knows about Revel and at this point is immune to — I should have said asleep to — economic disaster stories.
 But yes, there is plenty about Revel in my novel Good Sal/Bad Sal, including this passage, which mentions the construction site in 2009:

-…Salvy’s plan today was for us to stroll from Valhalla to G. Michael Mazilli’s office, at the end of the Pacific Avenue strip, in the South Inlet section, where the terrain was still bleak after 30 years of casinos and redevelopment schemes.
+…Salvy’s plan today was for us to stroll from Valhalla to G. Michael Mazilli’s office, at the end of the Pacific Avenue strip, in the South Inlet section, where the terrain was still bleak after 30 years of failed redevelopment schemes.

-“Let me guess, your lawyer works out of a crack house,” I told him as we walked.
+“Let me guess, your lawyer works out of a crack house,” I said as we walked.